 We practice sustainable procurement, purchasing goods and services that are less damaging to the environment and human health.
-As a small business, the major items we purchase (other than during the various 2021 COVID-19 lockdown periods when all staff have been required by law to work from home) are commuter transport services, stationery and power.
+As a small business, the major items we purchase are commuter transport services, stationery and power.

 In its professional advisory services, CourtHeath has made a commitment to promote environmental sustainability.
-Where appropriate, we seek to educate and influence others (clients, community and subcontractors).
+Where appropriate, we seek to educate and influence others (clients, community and sub-contractors).
 We are mindful of the opportunities that government purchasers have to set behavioural expectations of suppliers and the supply chain.
 This opportunity often arises in our procurement advice and particularly as we are drafting market invitation documents.
 We work with our clients to ensure that the specifications they publish reflect current best practice and identify suitable alternatives (both goods and services) which are environmentally friendly such as energy saving, recycled content, water saving, low toxicity or other significant attributes.